EPCCed/archer-gpu-course/applications-two-day/section-2.03/README.md

-For your best effort for the kernel, what is the overhead of the actual kernel launch (`cudaLaunchKernel` in the profile) compared with the time taken for the kernl itself?
+For your best effort for the kernel, what is the overhead of the actual kernel launch (`cudaLaunchKernel` in the profile) compared with the time taken for the kernel itself?

 What's the overhead for the host-device transfers?